Tharanidissanayake/Machine-Learning/README.md

 The Decision Tree model achieved an accuracy of 0.912, precision of 0.903, recall of 0.825, and an F1 score of 0.862.

 ## Data Visualizations
-The code provides a PCA-based data visualization.
+The code provides confusion matrices based data visualization.

 ## Acknowledgements
 Tharani Dissanayake is the author of this code.
 The UCI Machine Learning Repository provided the Spambase Dataset.